 Students with disability

-require education and training service providers to support the rights of students with disability to access the curriculum on the same basis as students without a disability.
+The Disability Discrimination Act (1992) and the Disability Standards for Education (2005) require education and training service providers to support the rights of students with disability to access the curriculum on the same basis as students without a disability.
 Students with disability are entitled to rigorous, relevant and engaging learning opportunities drawn from age equivalent Australian Curriculum content on the same basis as students without disability.
-For more information, go to the 'Students with disability' webpage

 Gifted and talented students

-Teachers can enrich student learning by providing students with opportunities to work with learning area content in more depth or breadth; encompassing specific aspects of the general capabilities learning continua (for example, the higher order cognitive skills of the Critical and creative thinking capability); and/or focusing on cross-curriculum priorities.
+Teachers can use the Australian Curriculum flexibly to meet the individual learning needs of gifted and talented students.
+Teachers can provide students with opportunities to work with learning area content in more depth or breadth; encompassing specific aspects of the general capabilities learning continua (for example, the higher order cognitive skills of the Critical and creative thinking capability); and/or focusing on cross-curriculum priorities.
 Teachers can also accelerate student learning by drawing on content from later levels in the Australian Curriculum and/or from local state and territory teaching and learning materials.
-For more information, go to the 'Gifted and talented students' webpage

 Teaching students with English as an Additional Language or Dialect (EAL/D)

-.
-This resource is designed to support teachers across the learning areas as they develop teaching and learning programs using the Australian Curriculum with students for whom English is an additional language or dialect (EAL/D).Visit the Australian Curriculum website
+As part of its commitment to supporting equity of access to the Australian Curriculum for all students, ACARA has developed the English as an Additional Language or Dialect: Teacher Resource.
+This resource is designed to support teachers across the learning areas as they develop teaching and learning programs using the Australian Curriculum with students for whom English is an additional language or dialect (EAL/D).

 The Students with Disability Advisory Group consists of disability experts representing universities, curriculum authorities, professional associations and ACARA.
 The group provides high-level advice and expertise regarding the needs of all young Australians and, specifically, the needs of students with disability in relation to ACARA’s national curriculum, assessment and reporting programs.